MASantos/DragonCompSci/Algorithms.md

 2. $(a\pm b)^3\,=\,a^3\,\pm\,3\cdot a^2\cdot b\,+\,3\cdot a\cdot b^2\,\pm\,b^3\,$
 3. **Binomial Coefficient**: ${n \choose k}\,=\,\frac{n!}{k!\,(n-k)!}$.
 Example: ${5\choose 2}=\frac{5!}{2!\,3!}=\frac{5\cdot 4}{2!}=5\cdot 2=10$
 4. **Newton's binomial**: $(a\pm b)^n\,=\,\sum^n_{k=0}{n\choose k}(\pm 1)^k\,a^{n-k}\,b^k$

+## The art of programming
+Before this course, whenever you had to write a program, most likely you were always already coding while at the same time trying to figure out how to solve the problem and thus, also trying to figure out what to code.

+This is a **bad** strategy called *spaghetti* coding because it leads to a twisted and tangled program flow or because of its convoluted, if not simply, wrong program-logic.
+It is very prone to **program logic errors, that is, the program will not always do what we expected it to do**.
+It is also **difficult to debug**!

+We have seen, however, that very often we can use the Principle of Mathematical Induction to describe the solution of a problem in terms of a computer algorithm.

+**Only once we have we the correct pseudo-code should we proceed with the actual coding in any given language**.

+This way, coding is reduced to a task of translation from pseudo-code into a programming language.

+The advantages of this way are that

+1. we have the correct understanding of our problem.
+2. we sketched the correct logic of our algorithm in pseudo-code.
+3. our coding will not have logic errors
+4. the errors in coding the algorithm will mainly be in syntax
+5. coding can be done much faster.

+Thus we should always try write down our algorithm on paper first, for instance in the form of pseudo-code.
+Then we should try to make sure the logic described by the pseudo-code is the one we want.
+Finally, we translate the pseudo-code to any programming language we want to.

 \newpage